O-1 vs H-1B Visa: Cost, Timeline, Eligibility & Green Card Options (2026)

 Do I need an extraordinary ability for O-1?

-Yes, O-1 requires demonstrating extraordinary ability (O-1A for sciences/education/business/athletics) or extraordinary achievement (O-1B for arts/motion picture/TV).
-Must satisfy at least 3 of 8 criteria (O-1A) or 3 of 6 criteria (O-1B) showing sustained national/international acclaim.
+Yes, the O-1 visa requires demonstrating extraordinary ability (O-1A for sciences/education/business/athletics) or extraordinary achievement (O-1B for arts/motion picture/TV).
+Applicants must meet at least 3 out of 8 criteria (O-1A) or 3 out of 6 criteria (O-1B) showing sustained national or international acclaim.
+Common evidence includes prestigious publications, awards, peer reviews, and critical acclaim.
+The O-1 standard is much higher than that of typical professionals in the field.

 Can O-1 visa holders work for multiple employers?